jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 3. Run the script
 4. Read the result

-### Exercise 6 - Create parquet data to HDFS from a Python client

-Now that we have a python client that can write from HDFS. we can try to write JSON from HDFS.
-TODO: Interactive session
-complete `counting-parquet.py`

-Questions:
-- What is the schema??
-- Hvordan vil tabellen se ud med i bred format?
+### Exercise 8 - Analyzing file and saving result in Parquet format using Python

+We will now try to save a Parquet file to HDFS.

+**Tasks**: Open the [`counting-parquet.py`](./counting-parquet.py) file and try to understand it.

+**Tasks**:

+1. Copy the script to the container
+2. Install required libraries
+3. Run the script
+4. Read the result

-### Exercise 7 - Create six fictive data sources
+### Exercise 9 - Create six fictive data sources

 Simulate multiple data streams from an identical sensor with a sample frequency of 1hz placed a six different locations.